jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 ![block-all/allow-exceptionally](https://raw2.github.com/gorhill/httpswitchboard/master/doc/img/httpsb-basics-block-all-by-default.png)

 This is the out-of-the-box settings:
-- All is blocked by default (by means of the `all` cell being blacklisted).
+- All is blocked by default (through the blacklisting of the `all` cell).
 - CSS and images are whitelisted.
 - Frames are blacklisted.
 - Preset blocked hosts are blacklisted.